Diagnosis

 Direct revascularization procedure for moyamoya disease

-In a direct revascularization procedure, your surgeon connects a scalp artery (superficial temporal artery) directly to the middle brain (cerebral) artery in order to increase blood flow to the brain.
+In a direct revascularization procedure, your surgeon connects a scalp artery, known as a superficial temporal artery, directly to the middle brain artery, known as a middle cerebral artery.
+This increases blood flow to the brain.

 -